kubeshop/botkube/examples/ingress-recommendations/README.md

 ## Cleanup

-From the terminal remove resources:
+Open your terminal and remove resources as follows:

   ```bash
   kubectl delete ingress meme